Christian Medical Missions Africa

 What Are Some Christian Medical Missions in Africa?

-That is why one organization ministering in Africa is GFA World, and we are starting in Rwanda to help reach the rest of Africa.
+That is why one organization ministering in Africa is GFA World, and we are starting in Rwanda to help reach communities across the rest of Africa.
 Currently, GFA World is launching a new, 450-bed hospital, medical school and training complex in East Africa.
 It is currently under construction in Rwanda’s capital of Kigali, and when it is completed—the aim is for the end of 2025—it will serve the poorest of the poor and train new African nurses and doctors.
-The 17-acre campus will be one of the largest and best-equipped hospitals on the continent and will be the hub from which to launch medical missions across sub-Saharan Africa and into North Africa.
-A major thrust is expanding telemedicine, which will allow people in isolated areas to have access to medical care remotely online.
-There will also be a focus on preventing and treating illnesses like malaria, which continues to claim 400,000 lives each year.[5]
+This is a long term investment — every doctor trained can serve thousands over a career.

 Consider partnering with GFA World as we focus on medical missions in Africa, a continent in great need of affordable medications and more well-trained doctors.
 Any amount helps as we equip the hospital with the drugs and tools necessary for lifesaving care, enabling us to show Christ’s love in both word and deed by meeting physical needs and bringing hope and healing to Rwanda and Africa.[4]